Azure-Samples/DSRegTool/README.md

     - Testing if the device synced successfully to AAD (for Managed domains)
     - Testing userCertificate attribute under AD computer object
     - Testing self-signed certificate validity
-    - Testing if the device synced to Azure AD
+    - Testing if the device synced to Entra ID
 - Testing Device Registration Service
 - Test if the device exists on AAD.
 - Test if the device enabled on AAD.